Claire Wolfe

-Claire Wolfe is a libertarian author and columnist.
+Claire Wolfe is an American libertarian author and columnist.
 Some of Wolfe's favored topics are gulching or homesteading, firearms, homeschooling, open source technology, and opposition to national ID and the surveillance state or nanny state.

 Career and insights

 Wolfe's books include such titles as 101 Things to Do 'Til the Revolution and I Am Not a Number!
 Wolfe writes or has written for a number of magazines, notably Backwoods Home Magazine; S.W.A.T. magazine; and DGC Magazine, which covers electronic, metal-backed currencies.
 A common subject in Wolfe's writing has been the fictional town of Hardyville, a rural libertarian enclave populated by stereotypical characters (Dora-the-Yalie, Bob-the-Nerd, Carty-the-Marine, etc.).
 When not writing, Wolfe is also an artist specializing in pastel portraits of people and animals and makes and sells jewelry and kaleidoscopes.

 Wolfe's first book, 101 Things to Do 'Til the Revolution, was the result of disillusionment with the voting record of Republican Linda Smith of Washington, whose congressional campaign Wolfe had supported in 1994.
 The book advocated a radical libertarian stance, opposed both major political parties, and encouraged self-sufficiency and actions to minimize the influence of the government in the life of the individual, as well as ideas for monkeywrenching.
 It was published by Loompanics Unlimited and became an underground bestseller.

 Wolfe wrote a column for WorldNetDaily in the late 1990s and has written and blogged irregularly since then.
 The Freedom Outlaw's Handbook (2004) is a compilation of ideas from Wolfe's first two books.